 Anti-Communist Minorities in the U.S.: Political Activism of Ethnic Refugees - Ieva Zake - This book will provide a very useful addition to the literature on American anti-communism.
 It deals with groups and issues that have been neglected in the study of American immigration history and politics.
 And, it offers an opportunity to develop some comparative themes and analyses of the dynamics within different ethnic groups facing similar issues." - Harvey Klehr, Professor of Political Science, Emory University.

 Soundbitten: The Perils of Media-Centered Political Activism - Sarah Sobieraj - There is an elaborate and often invisible carnival that emerges alongside presidential campaigns as innumerable activist groups attempt to press their issues into mainstream political discourse.
 Soundbitten reveals why media-centered activism so often fails, what activist groups lose in the process, and why we should all be concerned.
 Soundbitten illuminates the relationship between news and activist organizations.

-Citizen Democracy: Political Activism in a Cynical Age (People, Passions, and Power: Social Movements, Interest Organizations, and the P) - Stephen E. Frantzich - Citizen Democracy shows ordinary people engaged in extraordinary civic activity.
+Citizen Democracy: Political Activism in a Cynical Age (People, Passions, and Power: Social Movements, Interest Organizations) - Stephen E. Frantzich - Citizen Democracy shows ordinary people engaged in extraordinary civic activity.
 Two young women independently wrote letters of application to the U.S. Naval Academy and in the process moved military education in the direction of gender neutrality.